Frequently Asked Questions

-When a member joins they specify what types of puzzles are acceptable to them.
-This is what is listed on the recipients list.
+When a member joins they specify what types of puzzles are a cceptable to them.
+This is what is listed on their profile page in the INTERACTIVE TOOLS "IT" page.
 If they only want 500 - 750 piece puzzles and you send them a 1500 piece, AND THEY FILE A RETURN RATING, you will lose 1 point for each violation.
 A violation is any one of the categories on the recipients list.
-The recipients list changes daily, so check before you send.
+Members can change their preferences at any time and are encouraged to do so as their inventory changes.
+So check before you send.
 The rule to follow is to make sure you only send puzzles that the member has agreed to accept because you cannot make up this point.

 How does the quality rating for a returned puzzle work?

 The puzzle you return should be as close to the same quality as possible.
 If you don't have equal, send BETTER.
 If you get a White Mountain puzzle, don't return a Puzzlebug or one with a missing piece.
 If the recipient files a dispute, you will be given the opportunity to replace the puzzle you sent with an acceptable one or permanently lose 1 point for the violation.

 Why do my timeliness rating points change?

 We average member's points every week.
 Your swap initiation points and your return swap points are averaged together to determine your total rating points.
 This score is averaged over the course of a calendar year.
 The score you have on Dec 31 is the one you start with on Jan 1.
 If you lose points during the year, you can initiate puzzle swaps to increase your average.
 Attending a swap meet will earn you 10 points but you must register for swap meets.
 Those can gain you 30 points of cushion to offset other times when you may get busy with other things.

 What if I have between 1 and 4 Timeliness points, can I bring that up to 5?